tdwg/tnc/use-cases/use-cases.md

 Unless the person creating the maps understands the taxonomic history of which concepts have had the name _Circus cyaneus_ applied to them, they will generate a range map based on the combination of multiple taxonomic concepts believing they are generating a map for a single taxonomic concept.

-To create an ‘accurate’ range utilizing as much of the GBIF data as is appropriate, the person must follow the following steps.
-Lets assume they map they wish to create for C. cyaneus is the concept according to the latest IOC checklist.
+To create an ‘accurate’ range utilizing as much of the GBIF data as is appropriate, the person must follow these steps today.
+Lets assume the map they wish to create for C. cyaneus is the concept according to the latest IOC checklist.

 1. Determine what other scientific names have been applied to C. cyaneus
 2. Download GBIF data for all the possible scientific names.
-3. Determine the authority and authority version for each record downloaded (some can be determined for an entire datasource, others can be different within a datasources and other records may not have this information and need to be removed.
+3. Determine the authority and authority version for each record downloaded (some can be determined for an entire datasource, others can be different within a datasources and many records may not have this information and need to be removed.
 4. For every single authority and authority version (which may be 100s), determine if the concept for each record is congruent to the latest IOC concept.
 This step requires a DEEP understanding of every authority and how it has applied names to concepts and how those have changed from version to version.
 5. Remove all records that cannot be accurately applied to the latest IOC concept of C. cyaneus.
 6. Create the map.

-While this is an obvious case where the taxonomic concepts are so different that the ‘oddity’ in the data should be noticed, there are many examples similar to _Circus cyaneus_ where the geographic differences are much more subtle.
+While this is an obvious case where the taxonomic concepts are so different that the ‘oddity’ in the data should be noticed by non-taxonomists, there are many examples similar to _Circus cyaneus_ where the geographic differences are much more subtle.

 ### World Flora Online — @WUlate, 18 Jun.
 2020